Are cremation services popular?

 I served in the Navy; can my ashes be scattered at sea after my death?

 Generally, cremated remains are scattered at sea on a weekly basis.
 These common scatterings are not open to family members.
-Family members however, may request, for an additional charge, this optional burial at sea service.
+Family members may request, for an additional charge, this optional burial-at-sea service.
 This is a Formal Sea Service priced a la carte.

-Can I use my veteran's benefits if I choose cremation?
+Can I use my veteran benefits if I choose cremation?

-What is the Memorial Reef?
+What is the Memorial Reef™?
 Can I be buried there and how?

-What is the process to be buried in the Memorial Reef?
+What is the process to be buried in the Memorial Reef™?

 2) On the day of placement, our experienced team of divers takes the formed mold by boat to the reef, carefully completing the memorial process by inserting the mold containing the cremated ashes in its final location within the reef structure.
 This can be done with or without the family’s participation.